SocietyForArtisticResearch/rc-pandoc-help/03-tools.md

 The style tab only sets the basic (mostly external) style of the object, text markup is done within the text or html tools.

+### Change tool defaults

+It is possible to change the default styling settings for any tool, by double clicking the tool in the toolbar.
+After the default is changed, every newly created tool will initially use these new settings.

 ## History